-- (ii) the following point (d) is added: - '(d) the guarantee shall be unconditional.';
+- (ii) the following point is added: - '(d) the guarantee shall be unconditional.'; - (iii) the following subparagraphs are added:

-'For the purposes of point (d), an 'unconditional guarantee' means a guarantee where the credit protection contract does not contain any clause the fulfilment of which is outside the direct control of the lending institution and-that could prevent the guarantor from being obliged to pay out in a timely manner pursuant to the qualifying default of the obligor or to the non-payment by the original obligor-A clause in the credit protection contract providing that a faulty due diligence or fraud by the lending institution cancels or diminishes the extent of the guarantee offered by the guarantor shall not disqualify that guarantee from being considered as unconditional.
+'For the purposes of the first subparagraph, point (d), an "unconditional guarantee" means a guarantee where the credit protection contract does not contain any clause the fulfilment of which is outside the direct control of the lending institution and ■ that could prevent the guarantor from being obliged to pay out in a timely manner pursuant to the qualifying default of the obligor or to the non-payment by the original obligor ■.
+A clause in the credit protection contract providing that a flawed due diligence or fraud by the lending institution cancels or diminishes the extent of the guarantee offered by the guarantor shall not disqualify that guarantee from being considered unconditional.

-Guarantees where the payment by the guarantor is subject to the lending institution first having to pursue the obligor and that only cover losses remaining after the institutions has completed the workout process shall be considered as unconditional.';
+Guarantees where the payment by the guarantor is subject to the lending institution first having to pursue the obligor and that only cover losses remaining after the institution has completed the workout process shall be considered unconditional.';

-- (c) the following paragraph 1a is added: - '1a.
-Institutions may recognise unfunded credit protection by using either the PD/LGD modelling adjustment approach, in accordance with this Article and subject to the requirement set out in paragraph 4, or the substitution of risk parameters approach under A-IRB as referred to in Article 236a and subject to the eligibility requirements of Chapter 4.
-Institutions should have clear policies for assessing the effects of unfunded credit protection on risk parameters.
+- (c) the following paragraph is inserted: - '1a.
+Institutions may recognise unfunded credit protection by using either the PD/LGD modelling adjustment approach, in accordance with this Article and subject to the requirement set out in paragraph 4 of this Article, or the substitution of risk parameters approach under A-IRB in accordance with Article 236a and subject to the eligibility requirements of Chapter 4.
+Institutions shall have clear policies for assessing the effects of unfunded credit protection on risk parameters.
 The policies of the institutions shall be consistent with their internal risk management practices and shall reflect the requirements of this Article.
-Those policies shall clearly specify which of the specific methods described in this subparagraph are used for each rating system, and institutions shall apply those policies consistently over time.'; - (d) in paragraph 3, the following subgraph is added:
+Those policies shall clearly specify which of the specific methods described in this paragraph are used for each rating system, and institutions shall apply those policies consistently over time.'; - (d) in paragraph 3, the following subparagraph is added:

 'First-to-default credit derivatives may be recognised as eligible unfunded credit protection.
-However second-to-default and all other nth-to-default credit derivatives shall not be recognised as eligible unfunded credit protection.';
+However, second-to-default and all other nth-to-default credit derivatives shall not be recognised as eligible unfunded credit protection.';

 - (e) paragraph 4 is replaced by the following: - '4.
-Where institutions recognise unfunded credit protection by the PD/LGD modelling adjustment approach, the covered portion of the underlying exposure shall not be assigned a risk weight which would be lower than the protection-provider-RW-floor.
-For that purpose, the protection-provider-RW-floor shall be calculated using the same PD, the same LGD and the same risk weight function as the ones used applicable to comparable direct exposure to the protection provider as referred to in Article 236a.'; - (f) paragraph 6 is deleted; - (111) in Part Three, Title II, Chapter 3, Section 6, Sub-Section 4 is deleted; - (112) in Article 192, the following point is added:
+Where institutions recognise unfunded credit protection by the PD/LGD modelling adjustment approach, the covered part of the underlying exposure shall not be assigned a risk weight which would be lower than the protection-provider-RW-floor.
+For that purpose, the protection-provider-RW-floor shall be calculated using the same PD, LGD and risk weight function as the ones applicable to comparable direct exposure to the protection provider as referred to in Article 236a.'; - (f) paragraph 6 is deleted;

-'(8) "substitution of risk parameters approach under A-IRB" means the substitution, in accordance with Article 236a, of both the PD and LGD risk parameters of the underlying exposure with the corresponding PD and LGD that would be assigned under the IRB approach using own LGD estimates to a comparable direct exposure to the protection provider.';
+- (108) in Part Three, Title II, Chapter 3, Section 6, Sub-Section 4 is deleted; - (109) in Article 192, the following point is added: - '(5) "substitution of risk parameters approach under A-IRB" means the substitution, in accordance with Article 236a, of both the PD and LGD risk parameters of the underlying exposure with the corresponding PD and LGD that would be assigned under the IRB approach using own estimates of LGD to a comparable direct exposure to the protection provider.';